Last updated 07/08/2020

 Well, that is the basic human nature.
 When it comes to technology, it’s the same.
 We don’t tend to trust technologies which we haven’t worked on or at least have seen some case studies where it has shown it’s efficiency.
 No matter how the blog represents them in the rose coated version, people who have experienced thorns of several technologies in their entire career, know the pain points of adopting new technology without any background check.

-Before we start with the examples, let us go through the benefits of agile to any organization once more!
+Before we start with the examples, let us go through the benefits of agile over the waterfall methodology to any organization once more!

 In our previous blog about Agile, we talked about the benefits and practices of it in detail.
 Let’s review them once more as follows:

-Since you have revised the usage of agile in the above-mentioned points, now let us move to the real-life scenarios.
+Since you have revised the benefits of Scaled Agile Framework in the above-mentioned points, now let us move to the real-life scenarios.

 Surprised? let’s see how it is done.
 Here are some real-life scenarios where Agile became a true savior.